 Q39) State the difference between WebSphere Business Integration Modeler Advanced Edition V5.1 & WebSphere Business Integration Modeler Entry Edition V5.1?

-The business owner can now execute complex operation based on “what if “scenarios, followed by analyzing and creating reports from the simulated results to detect the problem areas in the processes.
-Advanced Edition of WebSphere offers all the capabilities of the Initial Edition apart from Advanced Edition which also provides “jump-start” to any development of application by enabling more focused users, like IT architects, to export the models to UML, or other FDL models, for further development.
+Ans: The business owner can now execute complex operations based on “what if “scenarios, followed by analyzing and creating reports from the simulated results to detect the problem areas in the processes.
+Advanced Edition of WebSphere offers all the capabilities of the Initial Edition apart from Advanced Edition which also provides a “jump-start” to any development of the application by enabling more focused users, like IT architects, to export the models to UML, or other FDL models, for further development.

-WebSphere Business Edition Version 5.1 is a cost effective option for businesspersons looking for simple model, document, and print their business transactions &processes.
+WebSphere Business Edition Version 5.1 is a cost-effective option for businesspersons looking for simple models, documents, and print their business transactions &processes.

 Q40) Differentiate between Websphere and Web logic.

-Weblogic maintains attributes inorder to support default transaction, whereas Websphere would not have such kind of default transactional attributes.
+Ans: Weblogic maintains attributes in order to support default transactions, whereas the Websphere would not have such kind of default transactional attributes.

 Q41) Brief, the ways we can deploy the Websphere applications>

-In two way we can istall the IBM Websphere application:
+Ans: In two way we can install the IBM Websphere application:

 1. We can copy the files to install the application folder directly in Websphere.